 FACT:

 Mothers are very dedicated to their young.
-If she gets separated from her litter, she will go to great lengths to get back to them.
-For this reason, Skedaddle Humane Wildlife Control ensures raccoon babies are safely removed and reunited with their mother before preparing exclusions.
+If a mother gets separated from her litter, she will go to great lengths to get back to them.
+For this reason, Skedaddle Humane Wildlife Control ensures raccoon babies are safely removed and reunited with their mother as part of the removal process.

 FACT: